Application Process, Admission Requirements for Wharton’s MBA Program for Executives

 Admission to the Wharton MBA Program for Executives requires the completion of our online application, which includes the provision of background information: contact information (e.g., mailing address and phone number), biographical information, academic degrees earned, professional experience, and optional family information.

 Letters of sponsorship are to be provided by the person who has the authority to sign off on the time commitment involved with the program.
-The letter should be signed and uploaded to the application directly by your sponsor.
+The letter should be on company letterhead, signed, and uploaded to the application directly by your sponsor.
 If financial support for the program has been granted, that amount should be stated within this letter as well.

 Fellows applicants, applicants with less than eight (8) years of full time work experience by the program start date, are required to receive substantial financial and program-related support from their company.
 If the company is unable to commit to this amount, an explanation as to why should be provided within the sponsorship letter.

-The Admissions Committee requires two online letters of recommendation from colleagues who are familiar with your work.
-Optimal sources for recommendations are your direct managers, who can give insight to the Committee on you as an employee.
-Other useful sources are clients or former employers.
+The Admissions Committee requires one online letter of recommendation from your current direct manager (or above), who can give insight to the Committee on you as an employee.

 Please upload a 1-2 page resume.
 We are interested in your functional job skills, breadth and depth of experience, demonstrated leadership and management skills, and your potential for growth.